DaveBackus/Data_Bootcamp/README.md

 >**Should you take this course if you already know how to code?**  Probably not, there are more advanced options that would suit you better.
 If you take it anyway, please don’t scare the other students, they're the focus.

-Send comments and questions to Dave Backus @ NYU:  db3@nyu.edu.
+This is work in progress, suggestions welcome.
+Add them to the wiki or send them to Dave Backus @ NYU:  db3@nyu.edu.

 Part of the #nyuecon collection.